Product return: Economic impact

 In the US, an estimated 8–10% of in-store sales is returned whereas online sales may result in 25–40% returns.
 In Asia and Europe, less than 5 percent of purchases are returned.
 US shoppers returned $396 billion worth of purchases in 2018 – brick-and-mortar and online, according to the National Retail Federation (NRF).
 To fight high return rates in e-commerce, a realistic product visualization is needed.
 Next to imagery and video content, 3D technology like augmented reality and virtual reality, but also simply 3D in the browser can enhance the shopping experience and lower return rates.

-In the UK, Logistics costs for returns is estimated at between £20bn and £60bn per year.
+In the UK, logistics costs for returns are estimated at between £20bn and £60bn per year.
 Figures show that 33% of retailers had to increase prices to counter rising returns volumes whilst 31% of retailers said managing returns impacts their profits.
 For some companies the costs of accepting returns amounts to as much as 5% of their annual turnover.
+Companies who have imposed charges for returning goods include Zara, Mango and Uniqlo.

+Return windows (the time allowed by a retailer during which a return will be permitted) vary between companies and countries.
+A University of Bamberg survey found that German companies allow longer return windows, 53.5 days on average, than those allowed in other European countries, averaging only 29.6 days.

+Accounting

+In accounting, sales returns are goods or merchandise that are sent back to the seller, as well as discounts taken from defective products.
+To complete a return using GAAP, revenue is not reduced when doing a sales refund.
+Instead refunds are debited as sales return and allowance and credited as cash or accounts receivable, depending on whether the customer paid on account.
+Additionally, one must debit cost of goods sold and credit inventory.